-By Mary Scott.
-Last Updated 6th July 2022.
+By Daniel Picard.
+Last Updated 16th January 2023.
 Welcome to our bullying at work compensation guide.
 If you have experienced harassment, discrimination or bullying in the workplace then please speak to one of our friendly and helpful advisors at Legal Helpline to find out how you may be able to claim compensation for bullying at work you have experienced.

 - A Guide To Claiming Compensation For Bullying And Harassment